 Retailer charges include the energy commodity charges, calculated by multiplying the amount of electricity used in the billing period by the applicable rate per kilowatt hour, and non-energy rates.
 Non-energy rates are charges that recover the retailer’s costs of billing consumers for electricity and providing customer service.

 Distributors or wire owners such as FortisAlberta Inc., ATCO Electric Ltd. and rural electrification associations own the electric distribution systems that deliver electricity directly to customer homes within designated service areas.
 They are responsible for things such as connecting and disconnecting customers, building new services, operating and maintaining the distribution systems and information systems, and providing meter reading services.

 The costs incurred by the wire owner to provide these services are recovered through a distribution tariff, which is billed by the retailer on customer bills.
-Distribution tariff charges for electric utilities remain fully regulated by the AUC.
+Distribution tariff charges for electric utilities remain fully regulated by the AUC through performance-based regulation.
 Distribution tariff charges for rural electrification associations are regulated by the REA's board of directors and are filed with the AUC for information purposes.

 Click here to view regulated distribution charges